smontoya86/christian-cleanup/docs/simplified_structure_rebuild.md

 A production-ready Flask application for Christian music curation and analysis, built with a focus on maintainability, educational value, and scalability.
 The application transforms from a basic scoring tool into a comprehensive Christian discernment training platform with advanced AI-powered contextual analysis.

-**Current Status**: **✅ PRODUCTION READY** - Complete priority analysis queue system with smart polling, contextual theme detection, semantic understanding, and optimized lyrics processing (51.6% performance improvement) fully operational
+**Current Status**: **✅ PRODUCTION READY** - Complete 5-phase Christian Song Analysis Enhancement implemented with advanced AI-powered theological analysis, comprehensive theme detection (30+ themes), enhanced scoring system with theological weighting, and enterprise-grade calibration tools fully operational

 ## System Architecture Diagrams